-There are many factors that promote the biological and natural resource diversity in Tesla Park and the Corral Hollow Canyon.
-Tesla Park is in the transition area between several biotic zones where many species exist at the outmost extent of their range.
+There are many factors that promote the biological diversity in Tesla Park and the Corral Hollow Canyon.
+Tesla Park is in the transition area between biotic zones where many species exist at the outmost extent of their range.
 Tesla Park is in the large Corral Hollow Creek watershed, the primary water source feeding its plant and wildlife diversity.
 As part of the Diablo Range, Tesla Park serves as a critical east-west and north-south habitat corridor along the upland Coastal Mountain Range.
-Tesla Park represents a large intact native landscape and wild land that has been softly touched, except for ranching and mining activity of over 100 years ago.
+Tesla Park represents a large intact native landscape and wild land that has been softly touched, except for grazing and historic mining activity of over 100 years ago.

 The important natural diversity of Tesla Park has been identified by many other govenrnment and preservation organizations.
 Land use in the Corral Hollow Canyon is now focused in preservation not development.
 Expansion of Carnegie SVRA would damage these regional preservation efforts.

 Some of recognition Tesla Park has received as a priority preservation area includes: